Entergalactic (TV special): Development

 On July 23, 2019, Netflix announced that Kid Cudi and Ian Edelman would write and produce what was originally going to be an animated music TV series adaptation of Cudi's album Entergalactic.
-Cudi had previously collaborated with Edelman in 2010, on the HBO series How to Make It in America.
-Cudi serves as an executive producer alongside Kenya Barris, through their respective production companies Mad Solar and Khalabo Ink Society.
+Cudi had previously collaborated with Edelman in 2010, on the HBO series How to Make It in America and Cudi starred as William in the 2018 film The After Party, which Edelman directed.
+Cudi serves as an executive producer alongside Kenya Barris, through their respective production companies Mad Solar Productions and Khalabo Ink Society.